nuwandda/stable-diffusion-gender-swap/README.md

-# Stable Diffusion Gender Swap
+# Gender Swap using Stable Diffusion
 <a name="readme-top"></a>

 <!-- ABOUT THE PROJECT -->